2300040099/genai-visa-benefits-assistant/backend/README.md

 This backend implements the decision and reasoning layer of the GenAI-based Visa Benefits Assistant.

-It is designed to analyze user context and recommend relevant Visa card benefits in a simplified, user-friendly manner.

 ---

-## Purpose
+## Backend Structure

-- Process user profile information
-- Identify applicable Visa benefits
-- Generate AI-style explanations for recommendations
+- benefit_rules.json
+  Structured dataset containing Visa benefit rules

+- ai_engine.py
+  GenAI-inspired reasoning logic for benefit selection

+- app.py
+  Backend flow and API simulation connecting frontend to AI logic

 ---

-## Architecture Overview

-The backend follows a modular design:
+## How It Works

+1. Frontend sends user intent (category)
-- Data Layer: Structured Visa benefit rules
+2. Backend reads benefit rules
-- Reasoning Layer: GenAI-inspired logic
-- API Layer: Connects frontend to AI logic

-This separation allows easy scalability and future integration with Large Language Models (LLMs).
+3. AI reasoning engine selects relevant benefits
+4. Simplified response is returned to frontend

 ---

-## Gen-AI Design Approach
+## Gen-AI Design

-- Uses rule-based logic as a GenAI placeholder
+- Rule-based logic used as a Gen-AI placeholder
-- Mimics how an LLM would reason over policy text
+- Architecture is LLM-ready (GPT / Azure OpenAI)
-- Focuses on explainability rather than model training
+- Focus on explainability and personalization

 ---

 ## Current Status

 - Prototype implementation
-- No external APIs or real transaction data
+- No real transaction data
 - Designed for academic and hackathon use

----

-## Future Enhancements

-- Integration with GPT / Azure OpenAI
-- Machine learning models for benefit prediction
-- Real-time transaction-based recommendations